-Tank rentals must be billed during the regular heating season (October 1 - May 31).
-Use fuel type "08-Tank Rental" to bill for these charges.
+- Wireless Monitor charges must be billed during the regular heating season (October 1 May 31). - Use fuel type "08-Tank Rental" to bill for these charges. - Assistance with wireless monitor charges after May 31 must be handled through emergency assistance. - LIHEAP will not pay for wireless monitor charges associated with secondary heat sources.